DanielKerrigan/os-final/README.md

 ## Todo

-- Make sure `./fast` doesn't break on small files
-- General error handling to both run and benchmark
-- Find correct block size and number of threads for `./fast`
+- Find correct block size and number of threads for `./fast` -- did this, revist on linux
-- Determine list of block sizes for benchmark
+- Determine list of block sizes for benchmark -- did this, revisit on linux
 - Make visualizations
 - Make report
 - Find out why multi-threaded reads take so long on MacOS